open-cluster-management-io/open-cluster-management-io.github.io/content/en/developer-guides/addon.md

       verbs: ["get", "list", "watch", "patch"]
 ```

-So that the below annotation will be added automatically and avoid the addon lifecycle being managed by the general addon manager.
+The below annotation will be added automatically to claim the `ManagedClusterAddon` lifecycle is managed by the addon itself.

 ```yaml
 apiVersion: addon.open-cluster-management.io/v1alpha1